osamaghamdi/holbertonschool-simple_shell/README.md

-hi riyadh please review the repo and this what i got until now and try run the code from
+hi riyadh please review the repo and this what i got until now and try run the code from a.out